clydeli/about.clydeli/README.md

 Folders
 ---------------------

-   /source  : readable code of the webpage.
-  /release  : the "compiled" or "minimized" version of the code later hosted.
+source : readable code of the webpage. release : the "compiled" or "minimized" version of the code later hosted.

 Todo